Otoe–Missouria Tribe of Indians: History

+16th century

-The Otoe and Missouria tribes both originated in Wisconsin in the Great Lakes region.
-They had once been a single tribe that included the ancestors of the Ho-Chunk, Winnebago and Iowa tribes.
+The Otoe (Jiwere) and Missouria (Nutachi) tribes both originated in Wisconsin in the Great Lakes region.
+They had once been a single tribe that included the ancestors of the Ho-Chunk, Winnebago, and Iowa tribes.
 In the 16th century, the Iowa, Otoe, and Missouria broke away and moved to the south and west.
 By the late 17th century, the Missouria had settled near the Missouri and Grand rivers in what became Missouri.

+17th century

 Meanwhile, the Otoe settled along what is now the Iowa–Minnesota border.
 They first came into contact with Europeans in late 17th century.
 Jacques Marquette, the French explorer, included them on a 1673 map, placing the Otoe near the Des Moines and upper Iowa rivers.

+18th century

 In 1700, Pierre Le Moyne d'Iberville wrote that the Otoe and the Iowa lived with the Omaha tribe in territory to the west of the Mississippi and Missouri rivers.
 After contact and continued pressure by European-Americans, they migrated to the territory of later Nebraska, settling near the Platte River.
 This area was later set aside for them as the Otoe Reservation.

-During the 18th century the Missouria people suffered from epidemics of new infectious diseases, especially smallpox, which killed many in the tribe.
+During the 18th century, the Missouria people suffered from epidemics of new infectious diseases, especially smallpox, which killed many in the tribe.
 They also lost people to frequent warfare with enemies, such as the Sac and Fox.
 In 1796, some surviving Missouria joined the Osage and Kaw tribes, while 80 Missouria joined the Otoe.